centered image

 54ba099786bf8db795db0501d60c8417.jpg

-Diabetes is a dangerous disease.
-According to the Diabetes Research Institute, it affects more than 380 million people worldwide and takes more lives than AIDS and breast cancer combined.
-It claims the life of 1 American every 3 minutes.
-It is also the leading cause of blindness, kidney failure, amputations, heart failure, and stroke.
+Diabetes is a serious condition.
+According to the Diabetes Research Institute, it affects over 380 million people globally and causes more deaths annually than AIDS and breast cancer combined.
+It is the leading cause of blindness, kidney failure, amputations, heart failure, and stroke.

 Add Reply